cloudevents/spec/community/SDK-GOVERNANCE.md

 ## New maintainers

-Maintainers are a crucial part of this community: they keep alive our projects and ensure both development and maintenance.
-We define a set of criteria, followed by a vote, to include an active contributor as maintainer of one or more sdk projects.
-The active contributor may propose himself to become a maintainer, although we encourage the community to include him as part of the group.
+Maintainers are a crucial part of this community.
+They keep our projects alive and ensure both development and maintenance.
+We define a set of criteria, followed by a vote, to include an active contributor as maintainer of one or more SDK projects.
+An active contributor may propose themselves as a maintainer, although we encourage the existing maintainers to nominate active contributors proactively.

-The criteria for a contributor to `sdk-x` to become part of `sdk-x-maintainers`
+The criteria for a contributor to become a maintainer for a given SDK repository
-is:
+are:

 1. At least 20 reviews on eligible PRs
 1. At least 20 submitted eligible PRs as author

-When we refer to the term _eligible PR_, we explicit PRs with substantial contributions to the project.
+When we refer to the term _eligible pull requests_, we explicit mean pull requests with substantial contributions to the project.
 Because a _"substantial contribution"_ may vary between the different technologies used, each project defines in the `CONTRIBUTING.md` (available at the root of the Github Repository) what _eligible PR_ means for it.

-If the contributor miss one of those criteria, he cannot ask to become maintainer of the project, **unless** the situation defined in [handover the project](#handover-to-a-new-maintainergroup-of-maintainers) applies.
+If a contributor does not meet these criteria, he should not be considered for approval as a maintainer of the project, **unless** the situation defined in [handover the project](#handover-to-a-new-maintainergroup-of-maintainers) applies.

-As soon as the contributor meets the criteria, he can ask (or an existing maintainer can ask) to proceed with a vote using the [Asynchronous voting process](#asynchronous-voting-process).
+Once a contributor has met the above criteria, he, or an existing maintainer, can ask to proceed with a vote using the
+[Asynchronous voting process](#asynchronous-voting-process).

 The voting criteria are: